hammerheim-game/hammerheim-rules/5-warbands.md

 Priest has.
 Profile M WS BS S T W I A Ld
 Warrior Priest 4 3 3 3 3 1 4 1 8
-Weapons/Armour: Hammer of Sigmar, light armour and shield.
+Weapons/Armor: Hammer of Sigmar, light armor and shield.
 Skills: The Warrior Priest may choose from Academic when he gains a new skill.
 In addition, the Warrior Priest may